-- 1.1 The application seeks outline planning permission for the erection of a dwellinghouse for an agricultural worker. - 1.2 The application site lies to the east of existing farm buildings at Bonnyside Farm, High Bonnybridge.
-The site is some 1200m in area, square shaped and currently consists of open farmland.
-It is accessed off Bonnyside Road via a private farm track. - 1.3 An Agricultural Labour Requirement Report has been submitted with the application.
+- 1.1 The application seeks outline planning permission for the erection of a dwellinghouse for an agricultural worker. - 1.2 The application site lies to the east of the existing farmhouse at Househill Farm near Larbert.
+The site is some 900m2 in area, square shaped and currently in open farmland.
+There is an existing stone wall along the road frontage to the site. - 1.3 An Agricultural Labour Requirement Report has been submitted with the application.
 In summary it states: - - The applicant runs an agricultural business based at Bonnyhill Farm.
 The business also farms several other sites in the Falkirk area.
 The main ones are Bonnyside Farm and Househill Farm. - The business is run as a dairy and arable cropping farm with all calves born to the dairy cows reared as dairy herd replacements or as finished cattle for the beef market.
 In addition, winter sown cereals, spring cereals and grass for silage are grown. - The business processes and retails all the milk produced by the dairy herd.
 The processing and distribution operation is based at Bonnyhill Farm and employs 8 full time people.
 There has recently been a substantial investment in the dairy buildings and new milking parlour at Bonnyhill Farm. - The dairy herd at Bonnyhill has been expanded, necessitating the movement of the rearing of the heifers and beef cattle to the other farm sites owned by the business.

 - The business has a requirement to comply with animal welfare regulations.
 A failure to meet those requirements would jeopardise membership of the Quality Assurance Scheme for livestock.
 To fulfil those requirements it is necessary to have appropriately qualified people resident on the site where the livestock are kept. - The business currently has 8 houses available to it with one house occupied by Mrs Pollock (Senior) who is no longer actively involved in the business. - In order to have key personnel situated at the sites where livestock are kept it has been identified that the business requires a further two houses to fulfil this function. - The labour requirement of the current farming business has been calculated at 13.42 labour units. - It is concluded that there is an agricultural justification to support an additional 2 houses for key workers based on the labour requirements for the business using standard labour data. - 1.4 The applicant's agent has confirmed that the farming operation (excluding the milk processing operation) employs 12 full time workers.
-He has named these workers and advised that 7 of them occupy dwellinghouses owned by the business and that the remainder live in a variety of other houses, some of which are not very convenient to the farm operation. - 1.5 In addition, the applicant's agent has advised that the application site was selected because it is an elevated area thereby allowing for a large part of the farm to be visible from the proposed dwellinghouse
+He has named these workers and advised that 7 of them occupy dwellinghouses owned by the business and that the remainder live in a variety of other houses, some of which are not very convenient to the farm operation.